20LitersAdmin/filterbuildscheduler/README.md

   * Do people get emails if the event is in the past?

 ## BUGS!
 AHH!
 BUGS!
-1. Registration capping is not working... registration.rb validate :under_max_registration
+1. Registration.rb validations not working  ( eg. :under_max_registration)
   * Patched my own solution into RegistrationController